-6.2.6 Misleading use of titles
+Misleading use of titles

-6.2.6.1 Non-medical health and complementary medicine practitioners should not use the title 'Doctor' or 'Dr' unless:

-- a) such persons possess a doctorate recognised by the appropriate registration board in the State or Territory in which they practise; and - b) such persons ensure that their use of the title is always accompanied by information confirming that they are not medical practitioners.

-6.2.6.2 Non-medical health practitioners should not the use the titles 'surgeon' or 'physician' unless they are a registrant of the Medical Board of Australia.

-6.2.6.3 Use of these titles by non-medical health practitioners carries significant risk that members of the public will believe they are consulting a medical practitioner when they are not.
+- 7.10.
+Non-medical health and complementary medicine practitioners should not use the title 'Doctor' or 'Dr' unless such persons: - (a) possess a doctorate recognised by the appropriate registration board in the State or Territory in which they practise; and - (b) ensure that their use of the title is always accompanied by information confirming that they are not medical practitioners. - 7.11.
+Non-medical health practitioners should not the use the titles 'surgeon' or 'physician' unless they are a registrant of the Medical Board of Australia. - 7.12.
+Use of these titles by non-medical health practitioners carries significant risk that members of the public will believe they are consulting a medical practitioner when they are not.

-6.3 Regulation of advertising
+8. Regulation of advertising

-6.3.1 Advertising of services by complementary medicine practitioners must not claim expertise in medical diagnosis and treatment nor should they attempt to dissuade patients from seeking the advice of medical practitioners.

-6.3.2 Direct-to-consumer advertising must not:

-- a) exploit patients' vulnerability or lack of medical or health-related knowledge; - attempt to induce unjustified fear or concern in patients/consumers regarding their own health in order to increase demand for the advertiser's products or services; - c) encourage inappropriate self-diagnosis or treatment or in any way discourage patients from seeking the advice of their medical practitioner; - d) attempt to promote an unreasonable expectation as to the applicability or efficacy of the advertised product or service; - e) create inappropriate use of the goods or services; - f) make unsubstantiated claims; or - g) be false, misleading, or deceptive.

-6.3.3 A sponsor making a therapeutic claim about a food should be required to seek the same advertising approval as for other therapeutic products.

-6.3.4 Mechanisms for making complaints about advertising should be robust and penalties enforced.
+- 8.1.
+Advertising of services by complementary medicine practitioners must not claim expertise in medical diagnosis and treatment nor should they attempt to dissuade patients from seeking the advice of medical practitioners. - 8.2.
+Direct-to-consumer advertising must not: - (a) exploit patients' vulnerability or lack of medical or health-related knowledge; - (b) attempt to induce unjustified fear or concern in patients/consumers regarding their own health in order to increase demand for the advertiser's products or services; - (c) encourage inappropriate self-diagnosis or treatment or in any way discourage patients from seeking the advice of their medical practitioner; - (d) attempt to promote an unreasonable expectation as to the applicability or efficacy of the advertised product or service; - (e) create inappropriate use of the goods or services; - (f) make unsubstantiated claims; or - (g) be false, misleading, or deceptive. - 8.3.
+A sponsor making a therapeutic claim about a food should be required to seek the same advertising approval as for other therapeutic products. - 8.4.
+Mechanisms for making complaints about advertising should be robust and penalties enforced.